Image Compression Based on Compressive Sensing: End-to-End Comparison with JPEG: Performance Testing

 \subsection{Analysis of Joint Quality Control}

 The effect of quantization on performance can be seen in Fig.~\ref{Fig:Joint_control}.
 In general, as the quantization step is decreased, the compressed file size and the reconstructed image quality are increased.
 However, the rate of increase is not constant.
 For each compression ratio there seems to be three distinct regions for the quantization step.
 In the lower quality/data rate region, decreasing the quantization step results in a significant gain in quality with little increase in the compressed file size; in the higher quality/data rate region the opposite is true: decreasing the quantization step increases the file size significantly with hardly any quality gain; and in the narrow intermediate region between those two we get moderate increase in quality and file size as the quantization step is decreased.
-The intermediate region occurs at higher quantization step for lower compression ratios. $Z^*(b)$, the highest possible reconstruction quality of Eq.~\eqref{Eq:RSN} is the maximum of all the curves depicted in Fig.~\ref{Fig:Joint_control}, (as well as any potential curve of intermediate compression ratio).
+The intermediate region occurs at higher quantization step for lower compression ratios.
+The highest possible reconstruction quality of Eq.~\eqref{Eq:RSN} is the maximum of all the curves depicted in Fig.~\ref{Fig:Joint_control} (as well as any potential curve of intermediate compression ratio).
 It is clear from the figure that at each bit rate $b$, the maximum is achieved in a different curve and $b$ is at the center of the intermediate region of that curve.

-As mentioned earlier in Section~\ref{Sec:QualityCon}, after extensive analysis of the eight images shown in Fig.~\ref{fig:SSIM_8img_3algo}, we determined empirically that the maximum is achieved when the compression ration and quantization step satisfy~\eqref{Eq:RSN}.
-While the optimal value for the constant $C$ in the right hand side varies from picture to picture, we found that $C=2.0$ gave good results for all images and we used it in our experiments.
-These conclusions were confirmed by repeating the same experiments on 200 images in the BSDS dataset~\cite{MartinFTM01}, and obtaining similar results.
+As mentioned earlier in Section~\ref{Sec:QualityCon}, after extensive analysis of the eight images shown in Fig.~\ref{fig:SSIM_8img_3algo}, we determined empirically that the maximum is achieved when the compression ratio and quantization step satisfy~\eqref{Eq:RSN}.
+While the optimal value for the constant $C$ in the right hand side varies from picture to picture, we found that $C=2.0$ gave good results for all images and we used it in our experiments on 200 images from the BSDS dataset~\cite{MartinFTM01}.